 The Natural Sciences and Engineering Research Council (NSERC) is a federal government agency that fosters innovation by encouraging companies to collaborate in post-secondary research projects.
-Previously, businesses had two options when it came to accessing NSERC funding, including NSERC Engage and NSERC CRD Funding.
-After recently changing the way NSERC administers funding, businesses can now choose between two new/updated funding programs, including NSERC Engage and NSERC Alliance.
+After recently changing the way NSERC administers funding, businesses can now choose between two new/updated funding programs, including NSERC Engage Grants and NSERC Alliance Grants.

-NSERC Engage supports research projects with a college, while the newly created NSERC Alliance program focuses on research projects undertaken with a university.
+NSERC Engage supports research projects with a college, while the recently created NSERC Alliance program focuses on research projects undertaken with a university.

-NSERC Engage & NSERC Alliance: New Structure for NSERC Funding
+New Structure for NSERC Engage and Alliance Research Funding

 Earlier in 2019, NSERC announced that it would review its funding programs to re-align their focuses and improve the grant process.
-In late-April, it announced how the programs would change, noting the development of a new funding stream, NSERC Alliance.
-Instead of applying to NSERC based on the length of project and level of funding requested, funding is now aligned to the type of research partner a business chooses to partner with.
+In late April, it announced how the programs would change, noting the development of a new funding stream, NSERC Alliance.
+Instead of applying to NSERC based on the length of project and level of funding requested, funding is now aligned to the type of research institution a business chooses to partner with.

-The new NSERC Alliance funding stream is most ideal for university-based research projects, while NSERC Engage remains a viable option for college-based collaborations.
+The new NSERC Alliance funding stream is ideal for university-based research projects, while NSERC Engage remains the viable option for college-based collaborations.

-NSERC Engage is ideal for short-term (typically up to six-month) collaborative research projects performed by a college and industry partner.
+NSERC Engage Grants are one of nine grants under the College and Community Innovation Program, managed by NSERC.
+It is ideal for short-term (typically up to six-month) collaborative research projects performed by a college and industry partner.
 During the project, the industry partner works with a researcher or research team on applied technology development and testing projects focused on progressing the innovation towards commercial readiness.

 Businesses can offset research costs by up to $25,000 per project.
 Remaining costs charged by a college must be paid by the participating business.